DewinP/Crowfund-Project/README.md

 Crowfund is a crowdfunding web application developed primarily in Typescript, React.Js, Express.Js and MongoDB.

+It allows users to create campaigns and allow other users to contribute to them to help them reach their goal.
+This is a simple example of a crowdfunding web application.
+However, it has been developed to be as robust as possible in the 12 days that it has been in development.

 # Functionalities

 As a guest/unathorized user, they can